 The killer plants are back in Simon Clark s superb The Night of the Triffids. - The Zone

 Clark manages to combine his voice almost seamlessly with that of John Wyndham - SFX

 Clark has faithfully recreated Wyndham s style, and he quotes or inverts many themes and events from the original.
 The writing is crisp and unfussy . . . while the pace of the story is breakneck and the climax exhilarating. - The Scotsman

-SIMON CLARK is the author of Nailed by the Heart, Blood Crazy, Darker, King Blood, Vampyrrhic, The Fall and Judas Tree.
-His short stories have appeared in several magazines and anthologies, and he has published two collections, Blood and Grit and Salt Snake.
+SIMON CLARK is the award-winning author of many novels published worldwide, including The Night of the Triffids, On Deadly Ground, Blood Crazy, Vampyrrhic, Sherlock s Demon, and Inspector Abberline & the Gods of Rome.
+His short stories have appeared in magazines and anthologies, and he has published two collections, Blood and Grit and Salt Snake.
 His work has been broadcast on BBC Radio 4 and he has also written prose material for the rock band U2.
 He lives in Doncaster, South Yorkshire.